nighthawkcoders/flask_portfolio/README.md

 ### IDE management (things that happened beyond plan)
 #### Recall on ".gitignore" solution to the pains of temporary files.
 Start a ".gitignore" and avoid promoting temporary files to Git, for instance IDE xml files.
 #### A project needs to establish a "requirements.txt" to keep track of Python packages used by the project.
 This help in other IDEs and Deployment.
 IntelliJ has menu Tool -> Sync Python Requirements to start file.

+#-------------------
+Ideation Begins Here:

+This minilab is all about guessing songs.
+Samples of songs from different genres will be played to participants, requiring them to select from a list of songs, one of which contains the correct answer.
+Different difficulties can be selected with various complicating factors, such as the nicheness of the artist, minor distortions to the song, or only shorter snippets being played.
+Alternatively, the auditory experience could be entirely foregone, and participants would have to guess the song and/or complete lyrics after only being given the lyrics in writing.